Spiced Apple Bundt Cake Recipe

 What Is An Apple Bundt Cake?

-Bundt cake is simply a cake that is baked in a special cake pan called a bundt pan.
+A Bundt cake is simply a cake that is baked in a special cake pan called a bundt pan.
 It has a hole in the middle and forms the top of the cake into nice, rounded edges.

 This particular spice cake has apple chunks and a little bit of delicious apple pie spice.
 And the best part is the topping.
 It’s a delicious, dairy-free caramel sauce.
 You can find the recipe for that dairy-free caramel sauce here.
 It’s absolutely delicious with this cake!

-And the great thing is, this cake is dairy-free and gluten-free!
+And the great thing is this cake is dairy-free and gluten-free!

 What’s The Texture Like?